sudo-catz/create2-vanity-cli/README.md

 # EVM Vanity Toolkit

-Two binaries live in this workspace:
+These binaries live in this workspace:

 - **`create2-vanity`** – brute-forces CREATE2 salts so contracts deployed via `Create2Factory` (or the universal CREATE2 deployer) can land at vanity addresses.
 It reads Hardhat artifacts, ABI-encodes constructor args for you, and mirrors the exact hashing that a chain performs before CREATE2 deployments.
 - **`vanity_eoa`** – brute-forces externally-owned account (EOA) private keys whose addresses match a desired prefix/suffix.
 It reuses the same deterministic scheduling, checkpoint/resume flow, and exposes progress stats that dashboards can scrape.
+- **`vanity_solana`** – brute-forces Solana keypairs (Base58 addresses) with the same deterministic `(seed, attempt)` schedule plus optional BIP-39 output and HD derivation paths.

-Both binaries are CPU-bound Rust executables built on Rayon for multi-threading and TinyKeccak for hashing.
+All binaries are CPU-bound Rust executables built on Rayon for multi-threading and TinyKeccak for hashing.

 ## Installation